Westland Volunteers are the heart and soul of the Westland Foundation.

 One thing that Ernie appreciates about the Westland Foundation is its focus on education.

 He lives in an older neighbourhood in the west end, and he was the City Councillor there.
 He is familiar with the challenges facing working-class families wanting a better education for their children.
 He commends the Westland Foundation for providing scholarship monies to help these families.

 Ernie places much value on higher education.
 He recalls that he had to study in the evening to obtain his business diploma.
 His education became the foundation he and his family needed to start and grow the family insurance business.
 He says that without his education, he wouldn’t have been able to manage his own business.

 Ernie is optimistic about the future, and he has confidence in future generations of leaders like the Westland Scholars.
 While he worries about the health of the planet and the lack of civility in public debates, he believes that we live in one of the best countries in the world.
 “We should be proud, and we should be optimistic about the future.”
 He challenges the younger generation to seize every opportunity to volunteer because he believes these opportunities will prepare them as they take over the leadership responsibilities in the world.

 For Ernie, it has been a rewarding experience to volunteer with the Westland Foundation.
 Finally, he says, "In volunteering, you get back more than you give.
 The feeling of satisfaction outweighs the little work that you do to get the job done.
 So, roll up your sleeves and volunteer!"

 Managing Director, Film Training Manitoba

-Adam Smoluk was recruited to volunteer with the Westland Foundation through Board Member Kathe Meseman in 2013.
-Adam personally connected with Westland's advocacy for young Winnipeggers' education.
+Adam Smoluk was recruited to volunteer with the Westland Foundation by Board Member Kathe Meseman in 2013.
+He personally connected with Westland's advocacy for young Winnipeggers' education.